 Modeled after the Sharpe Fellows program, the Economics Undergraduate Research Fellows Program is an opportunity for students to get hands-on experience in economic research.
 With the support of the Economics Board of Visitors, the program supports talented undergraduates to work side-by-side with a faculty member on the professor’s research team and received professional development training, and personalized coaching.
-Successful applicants will receive a stipend of $2500 per quarter (up to a maximum of three quarters) and will present their findings at a public event in June of 2018.
+Successful applicants will receive a stipend of $2500 per quarter during winter and spring quarter, and will present their findings at various spring events.

 For past recipients – click here.

 If selected for the program, students will be responsible for reaching out to faculty and securing a research project.
 The research responsibilities will be dependent on what the faculty member needs.

 Applications are open to juniors and seniors during the fall.
 Please check back then..

 - What is expected of the Research Fellow?